GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/viscoplasticity/ViscoModifiedCamClay/Example.rst

 Problem description
 ------------------------------------------------------------------

 This example uses the Triaxial Driver to simulate a visco-elasto-plastic oedometric compression test of a Visco Modified CamClay solid.
 Oedometric condition with zero lateral strain together with loading/unloading axial strain periods are imposed.
-Semi analytical results for the mean and shear stress variations :math:`\Delta p` and :math:`\Delta q` can be established, considering the Perzyna approach, for the imposed oedometric boundary conditions as `(Runesson et al. 1999) <https://onlinelibrary.wiley.com/doi/abs/10.1002/(SICI)1099-1484(199901)4:1%3C75::AID-CFM60%3E3.0.CO;2-4>`__ :
+Semi-analytical results for the mean and shear stress variations :math:`\Delta p` and :math:`\Delta q` can be established, considering the Perzyna approach, for the imposed oedometric boundary conditions as `(Runesson et al. 1999) <https://onlinelibrary.wiley.com/doi/abs/10.1002/(SICI)1099-1484(199901)4:1%3C75::AID-CFM60%3E3.0.CO;2-4>`__ :

 .. math::
    \Delta p = K(\Delta\varepsilon_{V} - \Delta\lambda \frac{\partial G}{\partial p})